Astrid-weiwei/NUWellnessApp/README.md

 ## Components and Structure
 The app is structured with React Navigation to handle screen transitions between the main pages:
+- **LoginScreen**: Handles autentication,
 - **HomeScreen**: Displays quick views for navigating to key functionalities like Work and Life To-Do lists, Mood Tracker, and other tools.
 - **WorkScreen**: Manages the to-do list for work-related tasks.
 - **LifeScreen**: Manages the to-do list for personal life tasks.
 - **ToolsScreen**: Contains access to all the tools listed above for mental well-being.
   - **MoodTrackerScreen**: Allows users to record and view their mood entries along with a journal, a photo, and a location.
-A daily reminder is also implemented.
+A daily reminder(notification) is also implemented.
     - **Take Photo**: Direct to the camera with asking permission
     - **Edit Wellness Locations**: Direct to a local map with different kinds of markers.
+OpenStreetMap API used.
   - **ChallengingNegativeThoughtsScreen**: Helps users analyze and manage their thoughts with guided questions.
-  - **MeditationScreen**: Provides simple meditation exercises with a daily reminder.
+  - **MeditationScreen**: Provides simple meditation exercises with a daily reminder(notification).
   - **SelfAssessmentScreen**: Allows users to take self-assessment questionnaires (e.g., PHQ-9, GAD-7).

 ### Navigation